alfahami/git_github/README.md

 ## GitHub
           A free tool that lets you host your local repository eventually repositories.

-          . $ git remote                                : List all the remote repositroy linked to git . $ git remote show origin : show the URL or the remote repo . $ git remote add origin <link remote repo>  : Adding the remote repository to git . $ git push -u origin master
+          . $ git remote                                : List all the remote repositroy linked to gitote repository to git . $ git remote show origin : show the URL or the remote repo . $ git remote add origin <link remote repo>  : Adding the rem . $ git push -u origin master

           Resolving non fast-forward